wickitazz22/G2Gfm.bundle/README.md

 	- Not Tested:
 		- Windows 8
 		- PS3/360
-		- Roku
-		- iOS
-		- Roku
 		- Windows Phone
-		- LG, Samsung Google Smart TV
+		- Samsung Google Smart TV
 		- Ouya

 How To Install